PrefectHQ/prefect/docs/concepts/blocks.md

         return 6 * self.edge_length_inches**2
 ```

-Now the `Cube` block can be used to store different cube configuration that can later be used in a flow:
+Use the new `Cube` block type in a flow:

 ```python
 from prefect import flow